SheruShafiq/Bit-Exam-Main/docs/daily_log.md

 - Boss proposed the idea of making a website for the company aimed towards anyone who wishes to do an internship at the company.
 The website will contain all the information about the company, the internship and a form to submit an application.
 - Idea was accepted
 - Schedueled in meetings in accordance with the project plan
+## **27/02/2023**
+- Created a document with all the key questions that will be asked during the kickoff meeting with the client.